MichaelJbyte/Linux-Practice-01/README.md

 This lab improved efficiency when working with large files and system output in a Linux environment.
 It reinforced the importance of text searching for troubleshooting, system navigation, and administrative tasks, familiarizing me with a new set of common Linux commands.

+---

+## Lab 4: User, Group, and Permission Management

+### Purpose:

+This lab documents hands-on practice managing users, groups, and permissions in a Linux environment.
+The goal was to understand how Linux controls access to files and system resources, and how administrators manage user privileges effectively.

+### Skills Practiced:

+* Creating, modifying, and removing user accounts
+* Managing primary and secondary groups
+* Understanding Linux permission structures
+* Applying special permissions to files and directories
+* Inspecting system files related to users and groups

+### Key Commands & Concepts:

+* adduser, useradd, usermod
+* groups
+* chmod (symbolic and numeric notation)
+* setuid, setgid
+* Sticky bit
+* umask
+* /etc/passwd, /etc/shadow, /etc/group

+### What Was Done:

+* Created and modified user accounts using both adduser and useradd
+* Assigned users to primary and secondary groups using usermod
+* Reviewed group membership and permission inheritance
+* Applied permission changes using chmod, utilizing numeric and symbolic notation
+* Practiced special permissions such as setuid, setgid, and the sticky bit
+* Examined system files to understand how Linux stores user, group, and password information

+### Outcome:

+This lab built a strong understanding in Linux access control and user administration.
+It reinforced how permissions impact system security, how group ownership affects file access, and how administrators safely manage users in multi-user environments.

+---

+## Lab 5: Output Formatting & Text Handling in Linux

+### Purpose:

+This lab documents hands-on practice working with command output and text formatting in a Linux environment.
+The goal was to improve readability of command-line data, understand how structured text files are handled, and prepare for working with system output.

+### Skills Practiced:

+Formatting command output for readability
+Working with structured text formats (CSV and TSV) Using escape characters in shell commands
+Editing files directly from the terminal

+### Key Commands & Concepts:

+echo and echo -e
+column
+CSV (Comma-Separated Values)
+TSV (Tab-Separated Values)
+nano
+File execution permissions (chmod +x)

+### What Was Done:

+Used echo -e to interpret escape characters such as newlines and tabs Worked with CSV and TSV-style data to understand how Linux parses structured text Used the column command with delimiters to align and format plaintext output Edited files directly from the terminal using nano Applied execute permissions to scripts to allow them to run as commands

+### Outcome:

+This lab furthered my ability to read, organize, and interpret command-line output.
+It reinforced how Linux handles structured text data and introduced foundational skills used when preparing scripts, logs, and reports in a terminal-based environment.

+---

 # Reference Notes